zebelity/JOJO-JacketON-JacketOff-app/README.md

 ## Future Enhancements

-- Allow users to enter a location or use their current location to obtain weather data.
-- Request location permissions if using the current location.
-- Allow users to modify their location.
 - Use web notifications API for push notifications.
 - Provide user-friendly location and error messages.
 - Display clear error messages if the weather API is unavailable.